MrAwesome/Liburry/src/config/default/about/eng_us.md

 # About Liburry

-This website is powered by open source technology.
-React, Jest, and Typescript in particular have been crucial to its development.
+Liburry is a framework for generating client-side search apps which are available in the browser.

+It is entirely free, entirely open source, and is built on open source technology.
 The code can be viewed here: <${REPO_LINK}>